vdaas/vald/docs/contributing/coding-style.md

 }
 ```

-To initialize complex structs, we can use [functional option pattern](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis).
+To initialize complex structs, we can use a [functional option pattern](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis).
 Please read [server.go](https://github.com/vdaas/vald/blob/main/internal/servers/servers.go) and [option.go](https://github.com/vdaas/vald/blob/main/internal/servers/option.go) for the reference implementation.
-The options implementation should be separated as another file called `option.go` to improve the readability of the source code, and the method name should start with `With` word to differentiate with other methods.
+The options implementation should be separated as another file called `option.go` to improve the readability of the source code, and the method name should start with `With` word to differentiate it from other methods.

 ### Variables and Constant